-Joining the University gym via a UofG Sport membership is pretty much a given and if you're in University halls, it's free.
+Joining the University gym via a UofG Sport membership is pretty much a given and if you're in University halls it's included in the price of rent.
 For everyone else, it's the cheapest gym you'll ever be a member of and it's one of the best kitted-out facilities in the country.
-If you're able to, embrace the chance to get fit, or stay fit while in your first year; freshers fifteen (lbs) isn't just an urban myth.
+If you're able to, embrace the chance to get or stay active in your first year.